ipCapital Group

 Three white-space areas for indoor autonomy.

 The first generation of companies proved robots could move inside buildings.
-The next generation will build the operating systems that coordinate robot work across complex, regulated, multi-floor environments.
+The serious companies will build the operating systems that coordinate robot work across complex, regulated, multi-floor environments.

 • Hospital Logistics Intelligence — Systems that coordinate pharmacy, lab, specimen, medication, and supply movement with auditability and operational awareness.